gabimiric/LFAlab/README.md

 2. Take a variant depending on your number in the list of students and do the following:

    a.
 Write a code that will generate valid combinations of symbols conform given regular expressions (examples will be shown).
-Be careful that idea is to interpret the given regular expressions dinamycally, not to hardcode the way it will generate valid strings.
+Be careful that idea is to interpret the given regular expressions dynamically, not to hardcode the way it will generate valid strings.
 You give a set of regexes as input and get valid word as an output